-The process of selecting a laboratory for a research rotation involves taking the time to set up a meeting and discuss potential research projects with a NGP training faculty member.
-All first-year students are encouraged to meet with several faculty in order to establish a dialogue regarding research projects, and lab availability.
-Simply contact the faculty member to arrange a visit.
+The process of selecting a laboratory for a research rotation involves taking the time to set up a meeting and discuss potential research projects with an NGP faculty member.
+All first-year students are encouraged to meet with several faculty to establish a dialogue regarding research projects and lab availability.
 We strongly recommend scheduling all meetings with faculty in advance.
 The conversation with faculty should include the following: